open/close all folders

 - Belligerent Sexual Tension: With Jimmy.

 - Clingy Jealous Girl: She doesn't like seeing Jimmy showing any interest in other girls, most notably Betty.

-- Deadpan Snarker: Often prone to snide remarks.
+- Deadpan Snarker: She's often prone to sassy remarks.

 - Defrosting Ice Queen: Towards Jimmy over the course of the show, as her affection towards him becomes more evident.

 - Expy: Of Helga Pataki.
 Both of these tomboyish blonde lasses each harbor crushes on the main protagonist but act villainous and bully them whenever they're present, to hide it.

 - Girlish Pigtails: In the movie and shorts before trading it to a ponytail.